awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

    + **BootstrapArguments**: Specify any optional arguments to pass to the node bootstrap script, such as extra `kubelet` arguments\.
 For more information, view the [bootstrap script usage information](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh) on GitHub\.
 To deploy a node group that allows your instance to assign a significantly higher number of IP addresses to pods, assign IP addresses to pods from a different CIDR block than that of the instance\.
 Then, enable the `containerd` runtime or deploy a private cluster without outbound internet access\.
 For information about arguments to add, see [Increase the amount of available IP addresses for your Amazon EC2 nodes](cni-increase-ip-addresses.md), [CNI custom networking](cni-custom-network.md), [Enable the `containerd` runtime bootstrap flag](eks-optimized-ami.md#containerd-bootstrap), and [Private clusters](private-clusters.md)\.
    + **DisableIMDSv1**: By default, each node supports the Instance Metadata Service Version 1 \(IMDSv1\) and IMDSv2\.
 You can disable IMDSv1\.
 To prevent future nodes and pods in the node group from using MDSv1, set **DisableIMDSv1** to **true**\.
 For more information about IMDS, see [Configuring the instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html)\.
 For more information about restricting access to it on your nodes, see [Restrict access to the instance profile assigned to the worker node](https://aws.github.io/aws-eks-best-practices/security/docs/iam/#restrict-access-to-the-instance-profile-assigned-to-the-worker-node)\.
    + **VpcId**: Enter the ID for the [VPC](creating-a-vpc.md) that you created\.
    + **Subnets**: Choose the subnets that you created for your VPC\.
 If you created your VPC using the steps that are described in [Creating a VPC for your Amazon EKS cluster](creating-a-vpc.md), specify only the private subnets within the VPC for your nodes to launch into\.
+You can see which subnets are private by opening each subnet link from the **Networking** tab of your cluster\.
 **Important**
 If any of the subnets are public subnets, then they must have the automatic public IP address assignment setting enabled\.
 If the setting isn't enabled for the public subnet, then any nodes that you deploy to that public subnet won't be assigned a public IP address and won't be able to communicate with the cluster or other AWS services\.
 If the subnet was deployed before March 26, 2020 using either of the [Amazon EKS AWS CloudFormation VPC templates](creating-a-vpc.md), or by using `eksctl`, then automatic public IP address assignment is disabled for public subnets\.
 For information about how to enable public IP address assignment for a subnet, see [ Modifying the Public IPv4 Addressing Attribute for Your Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
 If the node is deployed to a private subnet, then it's able to communicate with the cluster and other AWS services through a NAT gateway\.
 If the subnets don't have internet access, make sure that you're aware of the considerations and extra steps in [Private clusters](private-clusters.md)\.